bbc/ugc-rds-macro/Usage.md

 ### 6: Restore to Latest Restorable Point:

-Before performing a point in time restore make sure lambda tag **ugc:point-in-time:dbinstance** does not exist.
+Before performing a point in time restore make sure there are no lambda tags that begin with **ugc:**

-The lambda configuration below needs to be invoked twice.
+The lambda configuration below needs to be invoked three times.

 ###### 1:First Invocation of the lambda:

-​	Create the db instance to latest restorable time, this process is dependent on the size of the database.
+​	Create the db instance to the latest restorable time, this process is dependent on the size of the database.

 ​	Creates a lambda tag **ugc:point-in-time:dbinstance** using the new instance id as the value.